 • All large items (greater than 15" x 11" x 5") will be checked, including large umbrellas.

-• No outside food and beverages are allowed inside.
+• Outside food and beverages are not allowed inside the museum.

-• No flash photography, video cameras or tripods allowed.
+• You can take photos on your phone, however, flash photography, video cameras or tripods are not allowed.

 MoMA has several dining options inside the museum itself and some amazing cafes around the corner, too.
 Here is a small compilation of the top cafes in and around MoMA NYC.